sustrik/libdill/templates/documentation-footer.md

 The best way to find out is to check for yourself.
 In `perf` subdirectory you'll find small performance bencharks.

 Generally speaking, though, libdill's concurrency primitives only a bit slower than simple C flow control statements.
 Context switch have been seen to execute in 6 ns, coroutine creation in 26 ns.
 Passing a message via a channel in 40 ns.

 ## FAQ: How does libdill concurrency differ from Go concurrency?

 1. No interaction between threads.
 Each thread is treated as a separate process.
 2. Channels are always unbuffered.
 3. `choose`, unlike `select` is deterministic.
 If multiple clauses can be executed, a clause closer to the beginning of the pollset wins.
+4. `chdone` signals closing of the channel to both senders and receivers.
-4. Coroutines can be canceled.
+5. Coroutines can be canceled.

 ## FAQ: How does libdill differ from libmill?